jaepur/secure-systems-case-study/README.md

 Recommended reading order:

-1. **Executive Summary** – High-level overview of the project
+1. **[Executive Summary](docs/00-executive-summary.md)** — High-level findings and methodology overview
-2. **System Overview** – Conceptual system description
+2. **[System Overview](docs/01-system-overview.md)** — Conceptual system components and trust boundaries
-3. **Assumptions & Scope** – Boundaries and constraints
+3. **[Assumptions & Scope](docs/02-assumptions-and-scope.md)** — Boundaries and constraints inherited by all artifacts
-4. **Requirements** – Functional and security requirements with traceability
+4. **[Requirements](docs/03-requirements/)** — Functional and security requirements with traceability matrix
-5. **Use & Abuse Cases** – Intended and adversarial system behavior
+5. **[Use & Abuse Cases](docs/04-use-and-abuse-cases/)** — Intended and adversarial system behavior
-6. **Threat Model & Controls Mapping** – Identified threats and mitigations
+6. **[Threat Model & Controls Mapping](docs/05-threat-model/)** — Identified threats, vulnerabilities, and mitigation groupings
-7. **Risk Management** – Risk register and prioritization methodology
+7. **[Risk Management](docs/06-risk-management/)** — Risk register, scoring, and prioritization methodology

 ---

-## Why This Project Matters

-Cyber-physical systems introduce unique risks where digital compromise can lead to physical consequences.
-This case study demonstrates:

-- How to reason about security at design time, prior to implementation
-- How misuse and abuse cases inform threat identification
-- How technical risks can be prioritized using structured criteria
-- How to document security analysis with integrity and traceability

-The analytical methods demonstrated in this case study are transferable to domains involving cyber-physical or safety-relevant systems, such as:

-- Robotics and automation
-- Industrial and operational technology (OT) environments
-- Safety-relevant embedded systems
+## Key Findings

+- **Communication interception** (TeR-02) ranked as the highest-priority risk — high likelihood combined with broad impact across confidentiality, compliance, and privacy dimensions
+- **Insider threat and deprecated encryption** (TeR-09, TeR-05) ranked second and third, driven by elevated privilege exposure and data breach impact
+- **Session and permission transition failure** (TeR-01) identified as a critical safety risk due to the system's direct physical actuation of the operator
+- **Maintenance interface abuse** emerged as a recurring high-risk theme across threat, abuse case, and risk artifacts — elevated privilege with limited monitoring creates a consistent attack surface

 ---

+## Why Cyber-Physical Security Analysis Matters

+Digital compromise in cyber-physical systems does not stop at data loss — it translates directly to unsafe physical behavior, mission failure, or personnel harm.
+This project treats security as a core system property, not an afterthought, and demonstrates how structured analysis at design time produces a defensible, traceable security posture before a line of code is written.

+The methods applied here are directly relevant to defense systems, industrial and operational technology (OT) environments, robotics, and medical devices — domains where the cost of a security gap is measured in more than money.

+---

 ## Academic Integrity Statement

-All GitHub-native documentation is derived from the author’s original academic submissions.
-Verbatim sections are clearly labeled, and analytical commentary is separated to prevent confusion between source material and interpretation.
+All GitHub-native documentation is derived from the author's original academic submissions.
+Verbatim content is clearly labeled; analytical commentary is explicitly separated from source material.
 No third-party or proprietary material is included.

----

-## Contact

-This repository is intended for academic review and professional discussion.
-Questions or feedback may be directed via GitHub.

----